GeoMOER/geoAI/docs/units/_unit03/unit03-02-03_exercise_standard_rf_with_random_cv.md

 ## The balancing

 To balance your data we will use the dataframe with the extracted values for each pixel.
 The first step ist to divide the polygons into a training and a test group.
 Here we will use 80% of the Polygons for Training and 20% for testing.
-Thereafter we will compare the number of training pixel per class.
-If the number is not identical, which is most likely, we will sample the same amount of pixel for each class.

 ```r